 I have been teaching on features of prayer of supplication.
-But this morning while I was washing dishes the Holy Ghost impressed on my heart to write about Nehemiah’s prayer.
+But this morning while I was washing dishes the Holy Ghost impressed on my heart to write about the characteristics of Nehemiah’s prayer of supplication.

 His petition to the Lord shows the qualities that all effective supplications possess.

-My aim with this article is to reveal the main and common features of all prayers of supplication.
+My aim with this Bible Study is to reveal the main and common features of all prayers of supplication.

 As I listen to a reading of The Book of Nehemiah, I could identify these features as I heard him pray.